The Kingdom of Jesus Christ

 Morning Coffee 11/9/20 The ball is IN our court!

-"The world has been watching the 2020 race for United States President."
+“The world has been watching the 2020 race for United States President.”
 That is certainly true here in Canada, and many Canadians have become emotionally involved on one side or the other.
 Your thoughts point us toward what we need for healing.
-No politician has the prescription for healing, we must look to God and … Continue reading Morning Coffee 11/9/20 The ball is IN our court!
+No politician has the prescription for healing, we must look to God and submit our wills to His, without presuming to already know what His will is.

 Shelley didn’t live in Saskatchewan